mindkin/hourfleet/docs/datasecurity.md

 The password reset process will time-bombed from the moment it starts to completion.
 The password reset process must complete within a reasonable period of time once initiated.
 No less than 15mins, no more than 60mins.

-A user must have no more than **4** failed attempts to answer all challenges, after which their account will become locked out.
+A user must have no more than **4** failed attempts to answer all challenges, after which their account will become permanently locked out.

 ## Account Lockout Policy